 At the end of the workflow, KBOO’s radio content will have moved from the physical substrate of the tape to a streaming file format that is accessible to researchers and patrons.

-I am an archivist and I help libraries, archives, and museums increase access to their cultural records by building solutions with my digital technologies knowledge, creativity from the performing arts, and experience from my Master of Library and Information Sciences career path.
+I am an archivist and I help libraries, archives, and museums increase access to their cultural records by building solutions with my digital technologies knowledge, creativity from the performing arts, and Master of Library and Information Sciences career path.

 I studied Animal Sciences at the University of Illinois, worked in a science research lab and then a science education non-profit where I first applied my web and database skills.
 After 10+ years of professional dancing, I returned to graduate school to obtain my Master of Library and Information Sciences degree with a focus in archives management.
-I am currently an American Archive of Public Broadcasting National Digital Stewardship Residency (AAPB NDSR) fellow at KBOO Community Radio in Portland, Oregon.
+I am currently the Digital Archives Manager at the Los Angeles Philharmonic and Hollywood Bowl.